ibm-cloud-docs/vmwaresolutions/uml/usage_meter-upgrade.md

 ### Replacing the Usage Meter certificate
 {: #usage_meter-upgrade-certificate}

-If you cannot access the Usage Meter URL or log in to view the dashboard after the upgrade, complete the following steps to replace the Usage Meter certificate due to an incompatible hostname:
+If you cannot access the Usage Meter URL or log in to the dashboard after the upgrade, complete the following steps to replace the Usage Meter certificate due to an incompatible hostname:

 1. Use SSH to log in to the Usage Meter VM with the `usagemeter` username.
 2. Run the command `stop.sh All` to stop all services.